enyojs/enyo-dev/README.md

   // whether or not to run the watcher utility "watch": false,

-  // additional paths to watch instead of just the application/local source, can be costly on some
-  // systems that don't support native filesystem events "watchPaths": [],

   // some systems will require polling, especially if using network-mounted filesystems "polling": false,

   // when using polling, this is the interval in milliseconds it will poll for changes "pollingInterval": 100,

   // add scripts before all other scripts in the final output, no meaning
   // in library mode